R+F FilterElements logo

 Before selecting an element, you need to identify the primary contaminant in your gas stream:

-• Solid particles only (dust, rust, scale, catalyst fines) → Particulate element
+Dust, rust, scale, catalyst fines → Particulate element

-• Liquid aerosol only (oil mist, water fog, condensate) → Coalescing element
+Oil mist, water fog, condensate → Coalescing element

 Common applications and the right element type